-- hashes: array of tx hashes which the response contains. - txs: list of tx data. the order of hashes and txs is matching - hasNext: boolean flag indicating there are more response(s) for the request v0.3.0
+- status: response status code - hashes: array of tx hashes which the response contains. - txs: list of tx data. the order of hashes and txs is matching - hasNext: boolean flag indicating there are more response(s) for the request v0.3.0